flatironinstitute/sciware/23_CommandLine/main.md

 #### Changing your shell

-- To just try it out: type the shell executable name (`zsh`, `bash`) runs a new shell inside your old one
+- To just try it out: typing the shell executable name (`zsh`, `bash`) runs a new shell inside your old one
 - To change which shell gets started by default:
   - Most systems: `chsh`
   - FI: https://fido.flatironinstitute.org/
   - caveat: some commands on the cluster (`modules`, `source`) only work out of the box in bash

-### Shell startup process

-- Shells run certain scripts when they start, commonly called "dotfiles", containing configuration and setup
-- Modify with care--these can easily break your shell, prevent logins (ex: `exit`) or hurt performance
+### Types of shell sessions

-- A shell instance can be `login`, `interactive`, or neither.
+A shell instance can be `login`, `interactive`, or neither.
 - A `login` shell is a shell you had to log in to.
 (Username/password, key-based ssh, etc)
 - An `interactive` shell is one that reads and writes from the command line.
-  - Most login shells are interactive, but you can get an interactive shell that isn't a login shell: e.g. a new terminal windows in a desktop GUI, or typing `bash` from an existing login shell
+- Most login shells are interactive, but interactive shells may not be login shells
+  - e.g. a new terminal windows in a desktop GUI
+  - typing `bash` from an existing login shell
 - When is a shell neither login nor interactive?
 Usually when running scripts (e.g. `$ bash my_script.sh`)

+### Shell startup process

+- Shells run certain scripts when they start, commonly called "dotfiles", containing configuration and setup
+- Modify with care--these can easily break your shell, prevent logins (ex: `exit`) or hurt performance

 ### Shell config files list